replicatedhq/kubectl-traceroute/README.md

 # `kubectl traceroute`

-A `kubectl` plugin to diagnose a service that isn't responding or behaving properly
+A `kubectl` plugin to diagnose a service that isn't responding or behaving properly.
+This plugin attempts to automate to recommendations at https://kubernetes.io/docs/tasks/debug-application-cluster/debug-service/.

 ## Quick Start